 | Minimum Pass Marks | 50 out of 100 OR 45 per paper with 50% aggregate (in one attempt) |

-What is meant by CAIIB Credit Limit?
+What is meant by the term "credit limit" in the CAIIB exam?

 The credit limit system is a helpful opportunity for candidates, as it allows them to reappear only for the papers they haven't cleared.
 The papers they've already passed don't need to be attempted again, giving them more time and focus for the remaining subjects.
 This way, candidates can carry forward the credits for their cleared papers until the end of the specified time limit set for completing the entire examination.